clarkfitzg/clarkfitzg.github.io/_posts/2018-02-15-lazy-joins.md

 We can make something like a view in R by creating two intermediate vectors to represent the join.
 The intermediate vectors of indices describe which rows to bring from each table to make a join.

+This is somewhat like a sparse matrix, since it allows us to represent a larger data structure in an implicit form.

+TODO: show implementation by writing `[.join.data.frame` method.